AkhilaSriManasa/WAccess/README.md

 6. Click on “Load unpacked”
 7. A popup appears to select folder
 8. Select WAccess folder from the location you previously extracted to, and click on OK.
-9. StackEmo Plugin gets installed on Chrome.
+9. WAccess Plugin gets installed on Chrome.

 ## Steps to use WAccess:
 1. Navigate to any website of your choice